Language Imbalance Driven Rewarding for Multilingual Self-improving: Related Work

 \paragraph{Multilingual LLMs} Contemporary LLMs~\citep{touvron2023Llama, touvron2023Llama2, team2024gemma, bai2023qwen, achiam2023gpt} are predominantly trained on multilingual corpora.
 However, the language distribution in the data primarily focuses on \textit{English} and \textit{Chinese}.
 The imbalanced data distribution above has led to significant limitations in the capabilities of LLMs across most languages.
 To enhance the multilingual capabilities, one straightforward approach is \textit{multilingual training}, using multilingual data during the pre-training~\citep{conneau2019cross, le2023bloom}, instruction-following~\citep{li2023bactrian, muennighoff2022crosslingual} and post training~\citep{dang2024rlhf}.
 However, high-quality multilingual data, particularly for low-resource languages, remains scarce and expensive.
 The second approach is \emph{cross-lingual alignment}, which seeks to bridge the performance gap by aligning non-dominant and dominant languages.
 This approach utilizes techniques such as cross-lingual transfer~\citep{etxaniz2023multilingual, huang2023not, ranaldi2023does, qin2023cross}, cross-lingual instruction tuning~\citep{schuster2019cross, wen2023hyperpolyglot} and self-distillation~\citep{zhang2024enhancing}.

-Despite focusing on improving non-dominant languages through alignment with dominant ones, these methods remain constrained by the initial performance of dominant language.
-Our work eliminates the reliance on human-authored data and surpasses the performance ceiling for dominant languages.
+The most similar work, MAPO~\citep{she2024mapo}, uses an off-the-shelf translation model as a reward model to assess cross-language consistency as the preference for optimization, focusing on aligning non-dominant languages with dominant ones in reasoning task.
+However, MAPO may struggle with consistency due to the limited context size in the translator, which makes it primarily suitable for reasoning tasks.
+In contrast, our approach relies on the LLM itself for translation, constructs preference pairs directly based on language imbalance, and supports both dominant and non-dominant languages.
+Our work enables iterative self-improvement across all languages for general tasks.
+The comparisons with MAPO on reasoning task are presented in Section~\ref{arithmetic_reasoning}.